-Appendix A: Analysis of Deteriorating or Deteriorated Conditions / A1 Appendix B: Stakeholder Outreach and Visioning / B1 Appendix C: Demographic and Socioeconomic Analysis / C1
+Appendix A1: RPA Analysis of Deteriorating or Deteriorated Conditions / A1 Appendix A2: Harriman Analysis of Deteriorating or Deteriorated Conditions / A5 Appendix B: Stakeholder Outreach and Visioning / B1 Appendix C: Demographic and Socioeconomic Analysis / C1

 Executive Summary

 This opportunity to reframe redevelopment through the lens of peoples' connections with spaces revealed itself through the planning process through which this plan was developed.
 Over the course of 2018 and 2019 the Norwalk Redevelopment Agency, in collaboration with Regional Plan Association, undertook an extensive stakeholder engagement effort to understand area opportunities and challenges and develop a vision for the future of the neighborhood.
 This engagement process was closely coordinated with the City Planning Department's update of its Plan of Conservation and Development and a city-wide parking study undertaken by the Norwalk Parking Authority.
 Together, these parallel, coordinated processes allowed the city to look closely at specific needs and opportunities in and around Wall Street and West Avenue within a broader, citywide conversation about the future of Norwalk.